Retail Back Office Software Development: Stages and Success Stories

 cutback of the onboarding period for new employees by 70%

 Case 2.
-POS Software System for convenience stores nationwide network
+POS back office software for convenience stores nationwide network with XME.digital software

-The customer ordered a multifunctional Point of Sale capable of managing all service equipment on over 390 convenience stores across the country.
+The customer ordered a multifunctional Point of Sale capable of managing all service equipment in over 390 convenience stores.
 The staff impact on the system operation should have been minimal.

-The result of the XME-team efforts is a contactless POS system developed on the microservices basis.
+The result of the XME-team efforts is a contactless POS system developed on a microservices basis.
 The end product has a wide range of functions and advantages.
 This Point of Sale system:

 reduced the number of errors by 15%